mmistakes/made-mistakes-jekyll/_drafts/using-jekyll-2016.md

 [^less]: Less is a CSS pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions to make it more maintainable.

-Taking things one step further I incorporated the [**Jekyll Assets**][assets] plugin to add an asset pipeline using Sprockets 3.
+Taking things one step further I incorporated the [**Jekyll-Assets**][assets] plugin to add an asset pipeline using Sprockets 3.
 It's a powerful plugin with an assortment of tags that makes cache busting and inlining assets (something I'll get to in a minute) a lot easier.

 It also supports [Autoprefixer](https://github.com/postcss/autoprefixer) which is nice for automatically adding vendor prefixes (or ripping them out) to CSS rules.
 I can write style declarations like this in my SCSS partials: